skeolan/FireAndManeuver/Ruleset-FireAndManeuver.md

   1. All commanders *simultaneously* roll applicable Missile, Projectile and Beam attacks for each Formation.
   1. For each firing Weapon, randomly determine which Unit within the target Formation is under fire:
   	1. See "[Formation Targeting](#formation-targeting)" in the Appendix for details
-	1. Attacks by Fighters, Gunboats, and precision weaponry like Needle Beams are scripted against specific enemy Units instead.
+	1. Attacks by Fighters, Gunboats, and precision weaponry like Needle Beams are plotted against specific enemy Units instead.
   1. Missile Attacks:
   	1. A Missile weapon's maximum range in F&M includes its "final approach" length, e.g. 24MU + 6MU for standard Salvo Missiles.
   	1. If a Missile attack is a Salvo-style group, roll as normal to see how many are on target.